 JUMPSTART's Restoration Village is receiving national attention and accolades due to its continuum of care approach that integrates all evidenced based practices with a community of love, accountability, and support.

 What is an important distinction that differentiates JUMPSTART from Concordance?

 Our emphasis is that lasting life change comes from having a vibrant relationship with Jesus Christ.
 We believe that re-entry preparation and re-entry support services are absolutely essential to help men and women whose lives are off track reintegrate well into the community after incarceration.

 Recently, JUMPSTART was recognized as a top non-profit nationally for the lifetime value we are creating for those we serve.
-You can see this data for this research here.
+You can see the data for this research here.

 At JUMPSTART, we will continue to transform lives through intensive discipleship among the incarcerated, and by providing world-class residential transitional services to those reintegrating back into the community from incarceration.
 You can click here to learn more about our discipleship model.